Below: Elements included in the KIT . All you need to create this robot (+3D printed parts)

 Well, we are almost there.
 Pick the DEVIA control board and the 2x stepper motor drivers.
 Connect everything as below.
 Check the orientation of the stepper motor drivers (red modules) twice.
 Put the heatsinks on top of the modules and double check they are not touching any metal headers!

 Never connect the motors or the stepper motor drivers to the DEVIA control board while it is powered (USB cable or power supply connected)

 Fix the electronics to the back side of the Sphere-O-bot MAIN FRAME using M3 6mm bolts (2 are enough).

 Above: connect the cables as indicated.
 Check the polarities TWICE!

-Program the Arduino leonardo using the ARDUINO IDE (v 1.6.5) software.
+Program the Arduino DEVIA Control board using the ARDUINO IDE (v 1.8.1) software.
 It is quite simple:

 2) Run the software.
-Select the Arduino Leonardo board and the proper COM PORT (should be COM5 or so) in the menu “tools->board”…
+Select the Arduino Genuino ZERO board (native USB port) and the right COM PORT in the menu “tools->board”…

 3) Open and Upload the Sphere-O-Bot code.
-CLICK HERE TO DOWNLOAD IT (decompress all the files inside the same folder, name it”Ejjduino_ARDUINO”)
+CLICK HERE TO DOWNLOAD IT (decompress all the files inside the same folder, name it “Ejjduino_M0”)

 7. CONTROLLING THE SPHERE-O-BOT (inkscape)